 - Open source Threat Intelligence Chat-Bot : CyBot

 Chat-Bot plays a vital role in managing the customers of an organization.
-Hence, its security is almost a major concern for any organization.
-It is always necessary to carry out a security assessment on the chat bot application to prevent any threats from cyber space.
+Hence, its security is almost a major concern for every organization.
+It is always necessary to carry out a security assessment on the chat bot application to prevent threats from cyber space.